-Haunted House Studies: The Nenek Kebayan’s Projection of Hauntings in Malaysian And Hollywood Haunted House Films
+The Figure of the Nenek Kebayan and the Witch in Selected Haunted House Films

 ABSTRACT

-This study attempts to discern the episode of the haunted house from an unorthodox perspective in which to explore the Nenek Kebayan’s behaviour in controlling the parameter of the haunted house and its methods in delivering hauntings to the inhabitants.
-The appearance of the Nenek Kebayan in haunted house films are seen prominent especially in Malaysian and Hollywood horror films.
-Upon identifying and analysing this predicament, three horror films have been chosen to analyse with the criteria of the motif of the Nenek Kebayan and the haunted house which are Congkak (2005), Al-Hijab (2011) and The Conjuring (2013).
-By doing so, this study is adapting the Structural Uncanny Haunted House Framework (SUHHF) as a theoretical framework.
-SUHHF is a combination from a few theoretical concepts such as the Uncanny, Joshua Comaroff’s and Ong Ker-Shing’s concept of the architecture of horror.
+This study analyses the Malay folkloric trope of the Nenek Kebayan and how this supernatural figure is connected to the Gothic trope of the haunted house in selected horror films.
+This study contends that the figure of the Nenek Kebayan is instrumental in the haunting effect of these homes.
+Three horror films have therefore been chosen to analyse the motif of the Nenek Kebayan and the haunted house which are Congkak (2005), Al-Hijab (2011) and additionally, comparing this figure to the figure of the spectral Witch in The Conjuring (2013).
+In so doing, this study adapts the Structural Uncanny Haunted House Framework (SUHHF) as a theoretical framework.
+SUHHF is an Uncanny adaptation of Joshua Comaroff’s and Ong Ker-Shing’s concept of the architecture of horror.
 SUHHF focusses primarily on three aspects of the haunted house which are The Surmounted Corpse that provides insights to the external and internal layer of the house, The Hazardous Transition that explains the application of the transitional elements of the haunted house and finally the Trojan Compartment that reveals the secret spaces in the haunted house.
 Furthermore, filmic technique is deployed as a methodology to capture the moments of haunting by the Nenek Kebayan.
 The implication of this study to provide a deeper appreciation and understanding in regards to aspect of the Nenek Kebayan and the haunted house setting in the Malaysian and Hollywood horror films.

 KEYWORDS: haunted house; Nenek Kebayan; hauntings; convergence; divergence; transitional elements